-Don’t give your dog a bone if he has stomach problems.
-A bone and its marrow can make diarrhea, irritable bowel syndrome, or just plain sensitive stomachs even worse.
+Don’t give your dog a bone if they have stomach problems.
+A bone and its marrow can cause diarrhea and irritable bowel syndrome; they might make just plain sensitive stomachs even worse.

-Don’t give your dog a bone to chew on if there’s another dog visiting.
-Even dogs that are friendly can be very protective of their bones.
+Don’t give your dog a bone if there’s another dog visiting.
+Even friendly dogs can be very protective of their bones.

-Do This When Giving Your Dog a Bone:
+What to Do When Giving Your Dog a Bone

 Offer raw meat bones.
-Many veterinarians say that raw meat bones are the best bones for a dog.
-You should know that bones that are too hard, even raw bones, could damage your dog’s teeth.
-If a bone is harder than a tooth, the tooth can fracture and your dog will need an expensive dental evaluation and treatment
+Many veterinarians say that raw meat bones are the best.
+But bones that are too hard, even raw bones, could damage your dog’s teeth.
+If a bone is harder than a tooth, the tooth can fracture and your dog will need an expensive dental evaluation and treatment.

-Give your dog a bone after his meal.
-He’s not as likely to chew it as quickly.
+Give your dog a bone after their meal.
+Your pup is not as likely to chew it as quickly.

-Take the bone away from your dog after 10-to-15 minutes, and put it in the refrigerator.
+Take the bone away from your dog after 10-to-15 minutes, then put it in the refrigerator.
 Dogs have powerful jaws, and you don’t want your dog to ingest too much bone.

 Dispose of a bone after three or four days.
 Bacteria can grow and cause intestinal problems for your dog.